 Zambian opposition leader Michael Sata has been sworn in as president after beating incumbent Rupiah Banda in a tightly contested election.

-"The people of Zambia have spoken and we must all listen," Mr Banda told journalists, wiping away tears after finishing his speech.
+Mr Sata, who had run for the presidency four times, was declared the winner with 43% of the vote."The people of Zambia have spoken and we must all listen," Mr Banda told journalists, wiping away tears after finishing his speech.

 His Movement for Multiparty Democracy (MMD) had ruled Zambia for 20 years.